PinJinx/temp2/README.md

 ```1-intro-to-html
 Challenge
-There are some wild 'older' tags in HTML that are still fun to play with, though you shouldn't use deprecated tags such as these tags in your markup.
-Still, can you use the old <marquee> tag to make the h1 title scroll horizontally? (if you do, don't forget to remove it afterwards)
+There are some wild 'older' tags in HTML that are still fun to play with, though you shouldn't use deprecated
+tags such as these tags in your markup.
+Still, can you use the old <marquee> tag to make the h1 title scroll
+horizontally? (if you do, don't forget to remove it afterwards)

+The <marquee> tag was a classic HTML element used to create scrolling or bouncing text and images.
+It allowed developers to make content move across the screen horizontally or vertically with minimal effort
+Some other tags I experimented are <blink>,<big>,<small> etc
+Code:
+<marquee behavior="scroll" direction="left">This text scrolls left!</marquee>

 Assaignment
 Imagine you are designing, or redesigning, your personal web site.
-Create a graphical mockup of your site, and then write down the HTML markup you would use to build out the various elements of the site.
+Create a graphical mockup of your site,
+and then write down the HTML markup you would use to build out the various elements of the site.
 You can use software of your choice, just make sure to hand-code the HTML markup.

 ScreenShot:
 This is the MarkUp and html solution for the assignment.